zitong666/C_practice/README.md

 # C_practice
-C from beginning learn i systematically!
+C from beginning! learn it systematically!
+Every example is complete and independent, which is easy to run.